rafue1968/github-collab-map/README.md

 - There is no geographic visualisation of developers
 - Location data exists but is unstructured and underused
 - Discovering collaborators relies on:
-- - Social media
+    - Social media
-- - Word of mouth
+    - Word of mouth
-- - Global (not local) signals
+    - Global (not local) signals
-- Independent and early-career developers lack discoverability As a result, opportunities for local collaboration, mentorship, and project formation are missed.
+- Independent and early-career developers lack discoverability As a result, opportunities for **local collaboration, mentorship, and project formation** are missed.

 ---